What Is an Ex Parte Order?

-The term "ex parte" in the law means that something is done with regard to another party without that party present.
+The term "ex parte" (pronounced "ex-par-tay or-der") means that something in a legal situation is done with regard to another party without that party present.
 The term comes from Latin meaning in that language "on one side only."

 The United States Constitution's fifth amendment requires "due process of law" in judicial proceedings, which requires both parties being present or at least having fair notice.
 An ex parte order violates that general concept, so it is only allowed under the Constitution and by case law to happen in rare situations, which situation are defined by federal or state law.